 School administrators can take steps to improve school safety, address bullying, and reduce other stressors that often affect students on campus, but educators will never be able to eliminate the many sources of stress that children and teens face outside of school.
 A better solution is to give students the tools they need to manage their emotional responses to stress in healthy ways.

 School districts can do just that by integrating an effective social-emotional learning (SEL) curriculum into their classrooms at all K-12 grade levels.
 SEL enhances academic programs by helping students develop the skills they need to understand diverse perspectives, manage stress, and control impulsive behavior.
 These are invaluable life skills that not only help students improve their academic performance but also prepare them for career success.
 In fact, the wide-ranging benefits of SEL have been documented by numerous studies, as listed in this article from Edutopia.org.

-Suite360 is an evidence-based social-emotional learning curriculum that can help educators continue their academic focus while also teaching the critical life skills that set students up for success.
-Available from Navigate360, the curriculum is designed for delivery via technology that appeals to the digitally savvy generations of the 21st century.
-It can be implemented at all educational levels—from preschool through high school and even into adulthood.
+Navigate360 Social-Emotional Learning is an evidence-based social-emotional learning curriculum that can help educators continue their academic focus while also teaching the critical life skills that set students up for success.
+The curriculum is designed for engaging, interactive delivery that appeals to the digitally savvy generations of the 21st century.
+It can be implemented at all cognitive and age levels—from preschool through high school and even into adulthood.
 And it’s based on the SEL framework developed by the Collaborative for Academic, Social, and Emotional Learning (CASEL), a pioneer in the field.
-This means the Suite360 SEL curriculum aligns with the five CASEL core competencies, which are:
+This means the Navigate360 SEL curriculum aligns with the five CASEL core competencies, which are:

 - Social awareness

 SEL is a proven approach that leads to better student outcomes, academically and socially.
 For example, interventions that address these CASEL competencies have increased students’ academic performance by 11 percentile points as compared with the performance of students who did not participate in an SEL program.